Cool (aesthetic): African Americans

 Ronald Perry writes that many words and expressions have passed from African-American Vernacular English into Standard English slang, including the contemporary meaning of the word cool.
 The definition, meaning "something fashionable", is said to have been popularized in jazz circles by tenor saxophonist Lester Young.
 This predominantly black jazz scene in the U.S., as well as expatriate musicians in Paris, helped popularize notions of cool in the U.S. in the 1940s, giving birth to "Bohemian" or beatnik culture.
 Shortly thereafter, a style of jazz called cool jazz appeared on the music scene, emphasizing a restrained, laid-back solo style.
 Notions of cool as an expression of inner self in a Taoist sense, equilibrium, self-possession, and an absence of conflict are commonly understood in African-American contexts well.
 Expressions such as "Don't blow your cool", or later, "chill out", and the use of "chill" as a general characterization of inner contentment or restful repose, all have their origins in African-American Vernacular English.
 As Ted Gioia wrote in A History of Cool Jazz in 100 Tracks:

 When the air in the smoke-filled nightclubs of that era became unbreathable, windows and doors were opened to allow some 'cool air' in from the outside to help clear away the suffocating air.
 By analogy, the slow and smooth jazz style that was typical for that late-night scene came to be called "cool."

 He continued, "The goal [of cool jazz] was always the same: to lower the temperature of the music and bring out different qualities in jazz."

 Marlene Kim Connor connects cool and the post-war African-American experience in her book What is Cool?: Understanding Black Manhood in America.
 Connor writes that cool is the silent and knowing rejection of racist oppression, a self-dignified expression of masculinity developed by black men that were denied mainstream expressions of manhood.
 She writes that mainstream perception of cool is narrow and distorted, with coolness often perceived merely as style or arrogance rather than a way to achieve respect.

 Designer Christian Lacroix has said that "the history of cool in America is the history of African-American culture".

-Among black men in America, coolness, which may have its roots in slavery as an ironic submission and concealed subversion (as in an article by Thorsten Botz-Bornstein), is enacted at times in order to create a powerful appearance, a type of performance frequently maintained for the sake of a social audience.
+Among black men in America, coolness, which may have its roots in slavery as an ironic submission and concealed subversion (as in an article by Thorsten Botz-Bornstein), is enacted at times to create a powerful appearance, a type of performance frequently maintained for the sake of a social audience.